blueraster/open-fda-map-viewer/README.md

 C) Technology Used
 -------
-By the project mid-point, we identified and implemented the following modern and open-source technologies:
+The following modern and open-source technologies were used in the application:

  1. Source code pre-processing: Babel, Jade and Stylus
  2. JavaScript ES6 & 7